The World's First Selective-Dose Pharmaceutical Grade Medicinal Plants Inhaler

 Accurately enter the therapeutic window and seamlessly maintain it.

-Eytan Hyam is Syqe’s Chairman of the Board.
 Eytan is a former Director-General of Israel’s Ministry of Health, and the Soroka and Assuta Medical Centers.
 An ex-director of Clalit HMO central district, Eytan is a qualified general practitioner, and graduate of Israel’s Ben Gurion Medical School, Beer Sheva.

 Perry Davidson is the Founder and CEO of Syqe Medical.
-An inventor of patents in various fields, including the company’s core technology, Perry was Co-founder and former CEO of Israel’s largest medical cannabis production company.
+An inventor of patents in various fields, including the company’s core technology, Perry was Co-founder and former CEO of Israel’s first and largest medical cannabis production company.
 He has more than a decade’s experience in controlled substance regulation and state implementation.

 Revital Rodovsky is Syqe’s CFO.
 With almost 15 years’ executive experience, Revital served as CFO for a number of tech companies in the medical device and communication spaces, successfully leading a string of mergers and acquisitions.
 Revital holds a certified public accountant diploma and a BA in Business Management.